-- comply with all applicable guidelines contained in this standard. - inspect ladders before use and keep ladders clean and in good condition.

-2023-07-18 New

-- inspect ladder brackets/mounts and ensure ladders are secured on vehicles. - report damaged ladders to the supervisor immediately.
+- ensure safe use of ladders as outlined in training or in this standard - inspect ladders before use and keep ladders clean and in good condition. - inspect ladder brackets/mounts and ensure ladders are secured on vehicles. - tag damaged ladders, take out of service and report to your supervisor immediately. - do not modify ladders